SetProtocol/STIPS/STIPS/STIP-005.md

 	+ formats and validates trade params,
 	+ encodes trade call with slippage check to PerpProtocol to increase vETH position
 	+ sends via SetToken
+	+ calculates SetProtocol fee as percentage of change in quote balance
+	+ withdraws fee from Perp vault to SetToken (which transfers to fee recipient)

 ### User story: Delevering